Getting started with prodigenr

 ProjectTemplate

-is fairly complicated to use and complex in the project workflow it
+is well documented and still actively developed.
+Only downside is that it is fairly complicated to use and complex in the project workflow it creates. -

 is very simple and stripped down in what it creates and in it’s use.
+Downside is that it wasn’t updated since 2012. - Use of the R package structure via

-which is argued for in this blog
+), which is argued for in this blog and compared toProjectTemplate

-in this blog).rrtools
+in this blog). -

-very similar to prodigenr, except it focuses only on manuscripts.
-Is
+is very similar to prodigenr, except it focuses only on manuscripts.
+Is well thought out and the documentation is well written. -

-is a workflow for creating online, data science content.There is also a list of other similar projects on the rOpenSci GitHub repository.
+There is also a list of other similar projects on the rOpenSci GitHub repository.
 It’s up to you to decide which style to use.